tinkajob/jump-king/README.md

    If you want to play as guest (shared stats) just leave both input fields empty.
 5. Click "Submit" to log in.

-> *Bonus: you can edit existing levels, or you can add new levels (create new .txt file, level dimentions are 33 x 25 tiles, 1 - ground, 0 - air).
-LEVELS ARE SORTED APLHABETICALLY*
+> *Bonus: you can add new levels/edit existing levels.*

 ## Contributing